xmarquez/hathiTools/README.md

 rsync_from_hathi(head(result3))
 ```

-This requires having rsync installed; see the vignette
+This requires having rsync installed; see the article “[Topic Models
+Using Hathi Extracted Features](topic_models_using_hathi_ef)” for more
-`vignette("using_worksets")` for more on rsyncing large numbers of Hathi
+on rsyncing large numbers of Hathi Trust JSON extracted features files
-Trust IDs.
+and caching them to other formats for analysis.

 It is also possible to download the big
 “[hathifile](https://www.hathitrust.org/hathifiles)” to get basic